redhat-actions/oc-login/README.md

     - If you want a different version of `oc`, or if you are using the Mac or Windows environments, use the [`oc-installer`](https://github.com/redhat-actions/oc-installer) action to install `oc` before running this action.

 2. Find your OpenShift Server URL.
-    - If you have already performed an `oc login` locally, run `oc config view` and find the `cluster.server` property for the cluster you wish to use.
+    - If you have already performed an `oc login` locally, run `oc whoami --show-server`.
     - Otherwise, in the Web Console, click your profile name, then **Copy Login Commmand**.
 The `--server` option contains the OpenShift server URL.
     - At this time, the cluster must be available on the internet, so the Action runner can access it.